 Dairy Recommendation: Depending on purpose of modelling: • Enter current year's milk solid production data based on records.
-NOTE: This is milk solids sold to the processor and does not include whole milk fed to calves on-farm. • Select appropriate option for once a day milking from the drop down list.
-OVERSEER provides defaults for lactation length, milk volume yield and fat yield - the actual values should be used if records are available.
-Dairy Industry Leave milk volume yield and milk fat yield as OVERSEER default.
+NOTE: This is milk solids sold to the processor and does not include whole milk fed to calves on-farm.
+Select appropriate option for once a day milking from the drop down list.
+OVERSEER provides defaults for lactation length, milk volume yield and fat yield.
+Leave milk volume yield and milk fat yield as OVERSEER default.
 Justification: Milk solids are a critical input to the energy calculations of the metabolic model.
 The energy requirements then dictate all aspects of nutrient cycling in the model.
 Dry Stock Wool Recommendation: 1.
 Enter wool production (greasy weight per year) based on-farm records.
 2. Leave as default.
-Antler and Velvet Recommendation: 1.
+Antler and Velve t Recommendation: 1.
 Enter antler and velvet annual production if based on records.
 2. Leave as default.
 Goats Recommendation: Depending on purpose of modelling: • Enter current year's milk yield production data based on-farm records. • OVERSEER provides defaults for lactation length; adjust if actual differs from these values.
 Justification: Milk solids are a critical input to the energy calculations of the metabolic model.
 The energy requirements then dictate all aspects of nutrient cycling in the model.
-2.3 HEALTH SUPPLEMENTS All enterprises Magnesium, Salt and Lime Flour Recommendation: 1.
-Enter the total amount of all inputs if known for:
+2.3 HEALTH SUPPLEMENTS